Five fruits we can't wait to come in season

-This time of year sees an abundance of fruits coming in season.
+It's almost summer, the time of year that sees an abundance of fruits coming in season.

-The Caribbean is a treasure trove when it comes to delicious fruits and with the school holiday almost upon us, the time is ripe, pun intended for kids to get their tree climbing skills on in search of their favourite fruit.
+The Caribbean is a treasure trove when it comes to delicious fruits and when June arrives and school is out, the time is ripe (pun intended!) for kids to get their tree-climbing skills on in search of their favourite fruit.
 Apart from providing an incentive for recreation, fruits also provide nutritional benefits for the young and old.